-TMED 4005 Clinical Biochemistry I. Four (4) credits.
+Clinical Biochemistry I. Four (4) credits.

 Chemical analysis of blood, gastric contents, cerebrospinal fluid, urine and other body fluids.
 The procedures includes determinations of lipids, proteins, carbohydrates, minerals, gases, enzymes, hormones.
-Academic Programs - School of Health Professions

 Seminar in Medical Technology.
 One (1) credit.

 Discussion of reports in Medical Technology, with the participation of specialists in the field.